willbell71/calculator/calculator-electron/README.md

 The app can be run with devtools automatically opened in the window, simply uncomment the following line in main.js.
 `// win.webContents.openDevTools();`

-Otherwise devtools can be opened once the app is running from the `View` menu, `Toggle Developer Tools`.

 Note the electron window is flagged as unresizeable, so the calculator view always fills the window, this will affect the devtools, comment this out in main.js ( `resizable: false,` ).
 Ideally the app should resize to fill the window, and only a min width / height should be set.